Juan-Jones/earnonlinemoney/content/blog/flip-domain-names.md

 * Memorable phrases or combinations comprise catchy, memorable phrases or word combinations tend to attract high prices.
 * Keyword-rich domain names contain strong keywords that are highly relevant in certain industries.
 * Historical or aged domains come with a history, they've been registered for a long time.
+* Descriptive domain names precisely describe a product, service
+## Types of Domain Names

-* Descriptive domain names precisely describe a product, service, or industry and are easily understandable and memorable.
+There are many types of domains, i.e.,, or industry and are easily understandable and memorable.

 Each of these alternatives offers unique opportunities to earn money online, catering to different skills and interests.